Portrait of Ferenc Kölcsey (Anton Einsle)

 The Portrait of Ferenc Kölcsey (Kölcsey Ferenc arcképe) is a painting by Anton Einsle in the Art Collection of the Hungarian Academy of Sciences in Budapest.
-It is probably the most famous portrait of Ferenc Kölcsey, a leading Hungarian poet, literary critic, orator, and politician in the Reform Era, who wrote the Himnusz, the national anthem of Hungary.
+It is a well known portrait of Ferenc Kölcsey, a leading Hungarian poet, literary critic, orator, and politician in the Reform Era, who wrote the Himnusz, the national anthem of Hungary.

 History

 The idea of the portrait painting emerged for the first time in a letter written by the literary critic Ferenc Toldy to Kölcsey on 10 December 1834.
 There is a passing mention that Kölcsey was going to visit his friend, the poet József Bajza in Pest on his way towards Pozsony and there he was going to sit for a portrait.
 The original idea obviously came from Bajza.
 Kölcsey was 45 years old at the time when the portrait was created.
 He had served as deputy of Szatmár County in the Diet of Hungary until 1835.
 As poet, literary critic and member of the academy he was well-respected.
 On his way back from Pozsony to Szatmár he stayed in Pest again in the spring of 1835.
 There he had time to sit for the portrait again.
 The artist, Anton Einsle had been living in Pest since 1832 as court painter to Archduke Joseph, the Palatine of Hungary.

 The portrait was made for the 1836 issue of Aurora, the prestigious literary almanac of the Reform Era whose editor was József Bajza.
 György Kilián, the publisher of the magazine wrote that "the portrait, painted by Einsle for this purpose, turned out perfect".
 Johann Ender copied it in drawing but in the end the almanac was published without the engraving because "the engraver was not able to recreate on the steel the beauty and the livingness of the original", as the publishers explained it to the public.
 Bajza wrote a private letter to Kölcsey on 17 January 1836: "The Aurora was published but without the image of my dear friend, because the engraver could not make his work done properly as I wished. [...]
 I respect my friend and the public more than publishing such a mediocre engraving, especially that the original painting by Einsle was executed with a great finesse".
 The drawing was sent to Weimar to Carl August Schwerdgeburth who made a new engraving that was published subsequently.

 The original portrait was purchased by László Bártfay, a lawyer who served as the treasury superintendent of the Hungarian Academy of Sciences.
 Bártfay and Kölcsey were friends with common literary interests although Bártfay remained a dilettante.
 After Bártfay's death in 1858 the painting was inherited by his widow, Jozefin Mauks, although Bártfay gave it to the Academy of Sciences in his will; the institution received the artwork in 1860.